-'Let them die': Fairfax NAACP leader attacks people who are 'anti-equity,' 'anti-social justice'
+'Let them die': Fairfax NAACP, PTA leader attacks people who are 'anti-equity,' 'anti-social justice'

 NAACP Vice President Michelle Leete lashed out against anti-CRT protesters